What is a clinical trial?

 Clinical trials test new drugs, new approaches to surgery and radiation, new combinations of treatments, and new methods such as gene therapy.
 Clinical trials contribute to scientific discoveries, potentially leading to better ways to prevent, detect, and treat cancers.

 Depending on your specific condition, a clinical trial may be one of your treatment options.
-Participation is entirely voluntary, and you have the right to leave at any time for any reason.
+Participation is entirely voluntary, and you have the right to withdraw at any time for any reason.
 Ask your physician whether any clinical trials are available that are right for you.

 When your oncologist suggests participating in a clinical trial, you’ll be put in touch with our Clinical Trials Coordinator.
 She’ll provide you with more information and ask you to sign a consent form.
 You’ll be informed about all potential side effects.
 After that, you’ll begin a treatment routine much like any other.
 Depending on the form of cancer you have, you may receive intravenous infusion treatments, pills or radiation therapy.